Demiz1/SimplePendulum/README.md

 ### [The nice looking webpage](https://github.com/Demiz1/SimplePendulum/tree/main/WebpagePendulum)
 This is a nicer webpage, based on a bootstrap template (just dont open on mobile😅).
 I wanted a nice way to wrap up the project.
 The webpage contains the same technical functionallity as the simple webpage, but the parameters can be changed and updated.
 This webpage also contains explanations on how the simulation works and how the model is derrived.

+Im currently hosting this version of the webpage on [this](https://gate-garden.com/WebpagePendulum) address.

 ![image](https://user-images.githubusercontent.com/38656281/158707701-c92348be-2a5e-42e5-940f-390f313de3f2.png)